 Codes and Frequencies

-For persons age 18+ included in the NHIS during survey years 1986 to 2014 who provided sufficient data for linking (MORTELIG) and whose final vital status was judged deceased (MORTSTAT), MORTDODQ reports the quarter of death.
-This information was determined by NCHS based on probabilistic matches of survey participants' NHIS records to National Death Index (NDI) records.
+For persons aged 18 and older included in the 1986-2014 NHIS samples and sample adults age 18 and older included in the 2015-2018 NHIS samples who provided sufficient data for linking (MORTELIG) and whose final vital status was judged deceased (MORTSTAT) as of December 31, 2019, MORTDODQ reports the quarter of death.
+For more information about the LMF methodology to link NHIS records to the NDI, please see the NCHS report on the NHIS-NDI linkage methods and analytic considerations.
 The related variable MORTDODY reports the year of death.

-For a list of the other mortality variables included in the IPUMS NHIS, please refer to the MORTSTAT variable description.
+For a list of all mortality variables included in the IPUMS NHIS, please refer to the MORTELIG variable description.